sashaCTF/pwn-rev-notes/reverse-engineering/assembly-language/conditional-vs-unconditional-jumps.md

 # conditional vs unconditional jumps

-This section covers the use of the `jmp` instruction, and it's variants
+This section covers the use of the `jmp` instruction, plus it's variants, and the `cmp` instruction

 ## unconditional jumps